 Melihate (Meli) Qena: I…The childhood of my generation is so different from the childhood of children nowadays, because for us, imagination was everything.
 We played with some slopes, with some random stuff…We didn’t have many elements which we played with.
 But it was more, all the games were played in our heads, in our imaginations and now…it’s like nothing is left to children’s imaginations.
-I don’t know what more can they imagine, what?
-They have perfect toys and sometimes I believe that it a toy becomes monotone.
-A child sees a toy, you buy it for them, it is an expensive toy, after five minutes they get bored of it because in order for something to be fruitful, one has to feel it, one has to be interested about it.
-To develop the imagination, to develop…that is when a work is fruitful.
+I don’t know what more they can imagine, what?
+They have perfect toys and sometimes I believe that a toy becomes monotonous.
+A child sees a toy, you buy it for them, it is an expensive toy, after five minutes they get bored of it because in order for something to be fruitful, one has to feel it, one has to be interested in it.
+To develop the imagination, to develop… that is when a work is fruitful.
 If everything is given to you ready, then this is like fast hamburgers that are all prepared, you only have to swallow them, and they are different from the food you cook yourself, slowly, according to your own wish and desire, and it tastes differently.

-So, our friendship might have not been rich with toys, but it had another kind of quality.
+So, our friendship might not have been rich with toys, but it had another kind of quality.
 It had imagination, more socialization, we had a greater circle of friends, we were always together with our friends.
 Now I guess one is lonely from childhood, no matter if they send children to kindergartens and want to socialize them before they are used to their mothers and fathers.
 I don’t know whether a child knows their mother and father when they are sent to kindergarten, sometimes with a need and sometimes even without it.
 I know many parents where mothers are at home and however, they send children to kindergarten.
 Why?
 In order for them to socialize?

 I don’t understand how a child can socialize with some stranger before they get to know you.
 That is why I think that this follows a child later in their life, loneliness follows them, a kind of fear to connect with people because no matter how much we think our children socialize, we don’t know that there are different temperaments, different kinds.
 Some socialize, some don’t, and those who are more sensitive are usually the ones who suffer more in these big, so-called, socialization circles.
 In fact, there are a lot of people, and most of them are alone.